Photos by SPAO alumni L-R: Joyce Crago, Richard Robesco, Danni-Rae Mistaken Chief

 WHO WE ARE

-The SPAO: Photographic Arts Centre is an independent, charitable, not-for-profit photographic visual arts institution and a registered private career college.
+The SPAO: Photographic Arts Centre is an independent, charitable, not-for-profit photographic visual arts institution, housing a registered college diploma program.
 Our goal is to provide an intensive and collaborative learning experience and to enrich the photographic and visual arts culture of Ottawa and beyond.
-SPAO’s activities include classes and workshops, community collaborations as well as exhibitions and outreach.
-We aim to offer our community the knowledge, resources, and environment necessary for the advancement of photographic artistry, visual literacy, and personal vision.
-Our objective is to advance the school’s motto: Vision, Content, Craft.

 OUR VISION